timbeaudet/knowledge_base/faq/today.md

-# Objectives for Today 2025-04-28
+# Objectives for Today 2025-05-02

 - Just Chatting as we Get started & warmed up.
-- **SHORT STREAM TODAY**
-- Update KPI, Weekly plans
-- YouTube video Thumbnail for bookclub ep0.
-- Putting art from art deliveries into Turbo Boom!
-UI.
-- Going to hike & read for bookclub at pond because NICE DAY.
+- Work on Aspect Ratio Safety for Turbo Boom! settings screen.
+- BOOK CLUB EPISODE ONE!!!!

 ## Events / Notices / Coming Soon